mvcdigital/debbies-dogz/src/content/services/_index.md

 boardingText: Boarding is offered to existing walking and day care clients.
 Dogs will receive two walks per day and relax in a home-from-home environment.
-Any dog spending over 7 nights boarding will also receive a professional bath and brush with Becky at Woof and Go Dog Grooming prior to being returned home.
+Any dog spending over 7 nights boarding will also receive a professional bath and brush prior to being returned home.
 A trial night or weekend will be required at least one month prior to boarding dates.
 trainingPrice: Contact us for pricing
-trainingText: With an extensive background in dog training, Debbie's Dogz also offers 121 training consultations, pre-puppy advice and 121 puppy/dog training.
-All training is rewards-based, using positive reinforcement to encourage good behaviour.
+trainingText: As a qualified and experienced dog trainer, Debbie's Dogz also offers 121 training consultations, pre-puppy advice and 121 puppy/dog training.
+All training is reward-based and force-free.
 ---

 ---